 The hospitalist assumes the role of your primary care physician during your hospitalization from admission to discharge and is familiar with your short-term and long-term issues.
 They work as partners with your physician to provide you with the highest standard of care during your hospital stay.

-Hospitalists are on site at the hospital seven days a week to provide ongoing and immediate care.
+Hospitalists are on-site at MercyOne Dubuque hospital seven days a week to provide ongoing and immediate care.
 They are available to read test results immediately, order different tests if necessary, and may prevent an unnecessary stay overnight.

 If your physician or specialist believes that you need to be hospitalized, he or she will coordinate your admission with our hospitalist staff.
-If you are admitted through the Emergency Department, your physician will be notified.
+If you are admitted through the Emergency Department, your physician will be notified at the time of your discharge to ensure you receive follow-up care.
 Once admitted, the hospitalists will be in charge of your care and see you daily.
-Throughout your stay, they will work together with your physician to ensure you obtain the best possible care.

 The hospitalist will: